View More Images

 After a traditional Japanese breakfast, we return by vehicle to Fukahara to rejoin our path on the Salt Road for the longest and most rigorous walk of our tour.
 As the trail here is long and fragile, we welcome a local guide to help us safely negotiate the terrain today.

 Similar to yesterday’s scenery, our path leads us as we climb from one remote hamlet to another over mountain streams and through more beautiful buna beech forests.
 A sure footing is required in places and it is incredible to know that the porters who once walked this narrow path carried burdens up to 60kg even in the depths of very hard winters.
-We, however, carry only the barest minimum weight on our ascent, which is rewarded at Sanozaka Toge, a high pass where, on clear days, we soak up the spectacular views of mountain upon mountain disappearing into the distance.
+We, however, carry only the barest minimum weight on our ascent, which is rewarded at Jizo Toge, a high pass where, on clear days, we soak up the spectacular views of mountain upon mountain disappearing into the distance.

-Our descent takes us through lush forests to a mountain road where we board a waiting vehicle for the short journey to our accommodation, a modern inn with more relaxing onsen baths, aside the Himekawa, a picturesque mountain river.
+Our descent takes us through lush forests to a mountain road where we board a waiting vehicle for the short journey to our accommodation, a hotel with more relaxing onsen baths, aside the Himekawa, a picturesque mountain river.
 Tonight is the first of two nights we stay here.
 Between us and the river runs the single track railway line, which we have closely followed since riding it on Day 2 from Matsumoto.
 At irregular intervals the one-carriage train making its way along the tracks adds a delightful frisson to the already scenic atmosphere.

 Meals: Breakfast, lunch & dinner provided.